iluvjava/Maths/Notebook 2.0 obsidian/CSE 546 Machine Learning Fundamentals/Coordinate Descend.md

 This is a more specific type of Gradient Descend, it's one of the way of doing non-smooth optimization.
-[[Gradient Descend 1]]: Some general understanding in Gradient Descend under convex context (or non-convex is good)
+[[Gradient Descend, Smoothness]]: Some general understanding in Gradient Descend under convex context (or non-convex is good)

 [[Non smooth convex optimization]]
 This will also be used, for example, the definite of sub gradient.